Salesforce Forecast Categories | What They Mean and How to Use Them

 However, here’s the important thing.

-Opportunity owners can adjust the Forecast Category on each opportunity based on how likely they think the deal is to close successfully.
+Opportunity owners can adjust forecast categories for opportunities based on their likelihood of the deal closing successfully.
 They can do this without changing the stage of the opportunity.

-At the first opportunity, the customer informs you that she is still considering offers from several competitors.
+• Opportunity 1: The customer informs you she is still considering offers from several competitors.

-On the second deal, the customer has rung you several times to check when you can deliver.
+• Opportunity 2: The customer has called you several times to inquire about the delivery schedule.
 She’s arranged the training for your product for the team.
-She's also asked you to send the contract and terms & conditions to her company's legal team.
+She’s also asked you to send the contract and terms & conditions to her company’s legal team.

-However, you classify the second opportunity as Commit.
-In other words, you’re saying to your boss, “Trust me, I’ll bring this one in this quarter.”
+When assigning forecast categories, you might classify opportunity 1 as Best Case* and opportunity 2 as Commit* – in other words, with opportunity 2, youre saying to your boss, “Trust me, Ill bring this one in this quarter.

 Example of a Salesforce dashboard chart showing opportunities grouped by Forecast Category.